 What About the Fennel?

 With a sweetly mild licorice flavor, fennel is a vegetable many people are not familiar with.
 Time to get acquainted!
 Fennel is a pale greenish white bulb with celery like stalks on top that have feathery green fronds.
 You will find fennel as large as baseballs and small enough to fit in the palm of your hand.
 Fennel is great raw in salads or cooked until tender.
-More on that another time.
+I also use them in my green juices.

 Orange and Fennel Salad

-- 2 small fennel bulbs save feathery fronds for garnish, or 1 large
+- 2 small fennel bulbs save feathery fronds for garnish

 - 1-2 ripe avocados peeled and quartered